diffplug/spotless/plugin-maven/README.md

 <jsr223> <!-- specify replacements using JSR223 scripting -->
   <name>Greetings to Mars</name>
-  <dependency>org.codehaus.groovy:groovy-jsr223:3.0.9</dependency> <!-- optional, maven dependency, containing the jsr223 compatible scripting engine-->
+  <dependency>org.codehaus.groovy:groovy-jsr223:3.0.9</dependency> <!-- optional, maven dependency, containing the jsr223 compatible scripting engine -->
   <engine>groovy</engine> <!-- nashorn is provided by JDK 8-14, other engines can be loaded from the given dependency -->
   <script>source.replace('World','Mars');</script> <!-- the source variable contains the unformatted code, the returned value of the script is the formatted code -->
 </jsr223>